drreynolds/Math6370-codes/Problems.md

 ## chemistry

-Interactive demo of the Kokkos parallelization of our equilibrium chemical density computations.
+Demo of the Kokkos parallelization of our equilibrium chemical density computations.

 Key learning topics:

+* Kokkos memory spaces for allocation of device/host data
-* `cudaMemcpy` for host->device transfer of temperature array, and then device->host transfer of chemical equilibrium results.
+* `Kokkos::deep_copy` for transfer of temperature and solution arrays.

 ## advection

-Interactive demo of the Kokkos parallelization of our 2D advection code.
+Demo of the Kokkos parallelization of our 2D advection code.

 Key learning topics: